 1. Continue the house tour with a visit to the basement, beginning with the heating system.
-If you are conducting a Home Performance audit, now is the time to inspect and test the heating system, examine the distribution system and foundation.
+If you are conducting a comprehensive home energy assessment, now is the time to inspect and test the heating system, examine the distribution system and foundation.